lamarquise/printf/README.md

 rather handy.
 Thus if i call a fill with func and send the result to fjoin, even if the fjoin fails the fill with is free, so i don't need to handle that error case.

-ft triple join():
-Joins 3 strings together, fewer allocations than 2 fstrjoin, does not free not currently in use

 #### Minor Extra
 ft fstrlen():